huangli712/ACFlow/docs/src/man/feature.md

 !!! info

     Note that analytical continuation problem is a hotspot in computational physics and many-body physics all the time.
 Many efforts have been devoted to solve it in recent years.
 Noticeable achievements include maximum quantum entropy method, Nevanlinna analytical continuation, blocked-mode sampling and grid point sampling in stochastic analytical continuation, constrained stochastic analytical continuation, machine learning assisted analytical continuation, and so on.
 We would like to incorporate these new progresses into the ACFlow toolkit in the near future.
-BTW, contriibutions from the other users are always welcomed.
+BTW, contributions from the other users are always welcomed.